algb12/UDPGeolocate/README.md

 ## Config
 ### Minimum packet length
 This is the minimum packet length (including things besides the payload, such as the header and IP information) which should trigger UDPGeolocate's querying mechanism.
-Setting it to low can cause rogue UDP packets to trigger false results with UDPGeolocate.
+Setting it too low can cause rogue UDP packets to trigger false results with UDPGeolocate.
+Default: 200

 ### UDP port
 The port on which UDPGeolocate should listen on for packets.
-Can be detected by UDPGeolocate by running the video chat service with microphone and camera disabled.
-Stranger must have video enabled for detection to work.
-A skip or two shouldn't throw the detection off too much.
-After the port has been detected, you need to enable camera and microphone again for the geolocation to work properly.
+Can be detected by UDPGeolocate simply by running detection mode along the video chat.
+A skip or two shouldn't throw the detection off too much, as UDPGeolocate samples 5 packets, and then uses the most common port.
+Default: detection by UDPGeolocate

 ### Minimum timeout
-The minimum amount of time that UDPGeolocate should take between checking on the IP address.
+The minimum amount of time in seconds that UDPGeolocate should take between checking on the IP address.
 Set to a higher value for less frequent checks, and for less strain on the CPU.
+Default: 1

 ## Contributions
 For debugging, just set the logger level to logging.DEBUG in the script.
+This will then output internal events of the script.
+They might not be interesting to the normal user, but if you feel like fiddling with the code or debugging if an error occurs, they can be quite helpful.

-In case of bugs, please open up an issue in the issue tracker, or email me: <algb12.19@gmail.com>
+In case of bugs or suggestions, please open up an issue in the issue tracker, or email me: <algb12.19@gmail.com>